 2 Ways To Protect The Brain

-“The research is clear on this issue: challenging your mind on a regular basis helps to lower the risk of developing Alzheimer’s disease,” said Dr. Weil.
+Although we still have much to learn, the current research is clear on this issue: challenging your mind on a regular basis helps to lower the risk of developing Alzheimer’s disease.